BijanGURUNG/Lesser_yellowlegs_migration/README.md

 ### This rich datasets (Telemetry from GPS) can be applied to study the behavior of the birds, such as refueling sites, breeding sites, leading edge, and trailing edge.

-There are two python files in this repository.
+### There are two Python files in this repository.

+### 1. Cublic spline interpolation: This Python code applied the cublic spline function to smoothen the polylines, representing the flight tracks of Lesser yellowlegs.
+There are gaps in the recorded data because signal is lost at many places.
+These recorded data or points are used to generate polylines that represent the flight path of the bird.